tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how are you creative? what kind of things do you make?
 - what good deeds have you done?
 - how have you handled people that have wronged you in life?
+- have you found it possible to forgive people who wronged you?
 - have you ever met anyone famous? who?
 - which parent taught you the most in life? what did you learn from him or her?
 - what family event in your life has most affected the way you look at life? describe how it affected you and your family.